willie68/SkypeLight/README.md

 ## Controll via Serial Interface

-You can controll the skyplight via a serial control interface.
+You can control the skyplight via a serial control interface.

 The following commands are known:

 ### RGB LEDs

-to controll the RGB LEDs you must send a command with the Format "#index,r,g,b['b']" with
+to control the RGB LEDs you must send a command with the Format "#index,r,g,b['b']" with

 - index: 0 for all LEDs, 1..MAX_LEDS for a single LED
 - r: integer value of red 0..255